 Scraping Zillow is one of the easiest ways to analyze the market of properties in your desired area.
 According to similarweb Zillow has an estimated user visits of 348.4 Million per month.

-Over time this number is definitely going to increase and more and more people will be registering their properties over it.
+Over time this number will increase and more and more people will be registering their properties over it.
 Hence, scraping Zillow can get you some valuable insights.

 Well, then how to scrape Zillow?
 There are various other methods you can use for Zillow scraping.
 However, for the sake of this blog, we will be using Python.